Recognition & Rewards

 If you notice jealousy among your employees, a deeper cultural issue is usually at play that is simply being brought to the surface due to the employee recognition program being implemented.

-4. Sustaining momentum
+4. Sustaining Momentum

 Like most things in life, excitement fades over time.
 That’s human nature.
 Even if your recognition program was initially well received and widely adopted, you may find that employee enthusiasm and participation fade over time.
 This is normal!